scijava/scijava/docs/ops/doc/CallingOps.md

 ## Passing the inputs with `.input()`

-With the name defined in the `OpBuilder` call, we can then chain the inputs with the `input()` method.
+With the name established in the `OpBuilder` chain, we can then specify our input(s) with the `.input()` method.

-For our gaussian blur, we will pass as inputs our input image `inImage`, and a `double` as our sigma parameter:
+For this Gaussian blur, we have two inputs: `inImage` is the image we want to blur, and a `double` as our sigma parameter:

 ```groovy
 ops.op("filter.gauss").input(inImage, 2.0)